smart-classic/dm-semantic-service/README.md

         $ sudo ./install.sh xxx

-11. Test production by browsing to http://localhost or staging by browsing to http://localhost:8000
+11. Test production by browsing to http://localhost or staging by browsing to http://localhost:8000 -- the semantic services are self-documenting.